zbarni/nest-simulator/doc/guides/connection_management.rst

 the rule and the rule-specific parameters (e.g. ``indegree``), which must be given.

-In addition switches allowing self-connections (``allow_autapses``, default:
+In addition switches allowing self-connections (``autapses``, default:
-True) and multiple connections between pairs of neurons (``allow_multapses``,
+True) and multiple connections between pairs of neurons (``multapses``,
 default: True) can be contained in the dictionary.
 The validity of the switches is confined by the Connect-call.
-Thus connecting the same set of neurons multiple times with the switch 'allow_multapses' set to False, one particular connection might be established multiple times.
+Thus connecting the same set of neurons multiple times with the switch 'multapses' set to False, one particular connection might be established multiple times.
 The same applies to nodes being specified multiple times in the source or target vector.
-Here 'allow_multapses' set to False will result in one potential connection between each occurring node pair.
+Here 'multapses' set to False will result in one potential connection between each occurring node pair.

 ``syn_spec`` defines the synapse type and its properties.
 It can be